Bjeaurn/training-custom-angular-reactivity/presentation.md

 ---

-# Exercises 7-8
+# Exercises 7+

 Note: 10 minutes?
 Depends on the rest of the exercises and how much time has passed?
+We have some bonus exercises prepared from another training.

 ---